rdeneau/formation-fsharp/en/fsharp-training-09-oo.md

 # Indexed properties

-Allows access by index, as if the class were an array: `instance.[index]` → Interesting for an ordered collection, to hide the implementation
+Allows access by index, as if the class were an array: `instance[index]` → Interesting for an ordered collection, to hide the implementation

 Set up by declaring member `Item`